tiffanyadu/100-days-of-code/log.md

 **Thoughts:** This is my first time learning about const, let, and arrow function syntax.
 I understand they help to make JavaScript files smaller and easier to read, but I wonder if this is widely adopted yet?
 A bit confusing at the moment, but I'm sure it will make more sense as I continue.
 Feels great to be using JavaScript again though!
 It makes a bit more sense each time I use it.

 **Link(s) to work:** [JavaScript and the DOM] (http://codepen.io/tiffanyadu/pen/OWZPNG)

+### Day 3: February 3, 2017

+**Today's Progress**: Continued with the Full Stack JavaScript track at TeamTreehouse.
+Practiced interacting with the DOM - selecting elements, making changes, and responding to user interaction.

+**Thoughts:** Starting to feel more confident about manipulating the DOM.
+My mind is already swirling with ideas of what I can use this for!

+**Link(s) to work:** [List Maker] (http://port-80-n04falmh5g.treehouse-app.com/)